NoahOBodhi/Spaceship_Earth_v2.0_An_Implementation_Guide/README.md

 ## 📖 About This Repository

-This repository contains the **canonical original** of the Spaceship Earth v2.0 Implementation Guide - a comprehensive ebook designed to guide communities, organizations, and individuals toward sustainable planetary practices.
+This repository contains the **canonical original** of the Spaceship Earth v2.0 Implementation Guide - a comprehensive ebook designed to guide communities, organizations, and individuals toward crew consciousness and abundance practices.

 ### What You'll Find Here